Telenor: Controversy

 On 28 August 2025, it was announced that anti-coup activists in Justice for Myanmar accused Telenor of providing surveillance equipment and customer data to the Tatmadaw regime in a complaint to the Norwegian Police filed jointly with ICJ Norway.
 Telenor's data was also allegedly used by the Tatmadaw to track down 88 Generation Students member, Ko Jimmy on 13 February 2021.

-The prime minister of Norway and two cabinet members have been questioned (in writing) by (parliament's) Standing Committee on Scrutiny and Constitutional Affairs; they have been asked to answer within 6 November; Furthermore, on 23 October, media said that "Nobel Prize winner Aung San Suu Kyi" was one of the victims of data violations.
+The prime minister of Norway and two cabinet members have been questioned in writing by the Parliament's Standing Committee on Scrutiny and Constitutional Affairs and have been asked to answer by 6 November 2025.
+Furthermore, on 23 October 2025, the media stated the Nobel Prize winner Aung San Suu Kyi was one of the victims of the data violations.